-Nebula is a new way to engage children ages 4-8 in storytelling and creation.
+Nebula engages children ages 4-8 in storytelling and creation.

 The mat is made with conductive material for gesture control and uses 4 sensors to detect and track objects.